AIM Certification Program

 To learn more about the AIM program, visit the following AIM web pages.
 Note: There are additional UUA web resources (not part of AIM) that can assist you in achieving AIM certification.
 Some of them are identified in the left margin.

 - AIM Certification Process

 - AIM Information

 - AIM Workshops

-To keep AIM manageable for the AIM Coordinating Committee and the AIM Review Teams—which are all volunteers – we have created standardized forms to be used by local AIM Teams from congregations that wish to seek certification as an AIM Congregation.
-We have also included here handouts for some of the workshops, general information documents and links to additional pages with useful information.
+With the exception of our Program Administrator, the AIM Program is staffed by volunteers.
+To keep the program manageable with this limited staffing, we have created standardized forms for use by local AIM Teams from congregations seeking AIM Certification.
+We have also included handouts for some of the workshops, general information documents, and links to pages with useful information.